Jake Cuenca: Sports career

+Personal life

+Cuenca dated actress and beauty queen Kylie Verzosa from 2019 until April 2022.
+Jake then moved out of the condominium unit he shared with Verzosa and unto a new house.
+The former couple has two pets: Nugget, a bulldog and Leo, a poodle.

+He was dating actress Chie Filomeno from 2023 to 2025.

+Legal issues

-On the night of October 9, 2021, the actor's black Jeep Wrangler collided with a Mandaluyong police car that had set up a checkpoint along Shaw Boulevard for a buy-bust operation.
-The police, in plain-clothing, reported that Jake did not stop for inspection and instead had rammed through the checkpoint barriers, prompting the police to chase the actor until his tires were shot and was cornered at West Capitol Road in Pasig.
-A stray bullet had accidentally hit a Grab delivery driver, who is currently in stable condition as of listing.
-Jake stated that he was afraid to stop for inspection at the checkpoint as the police were in plain-clothes.
-He was allowed to leave the police precinct at 5 AM the next day and is currently undergoing a medical check-up.
-He will be facing charges of reckless imprudence resulting to damage to property.
+On the night of October 9, 2021, the actor's black Jeep Wrangler hit a Mandaluyong police car stationed a checkpoint along Shaw Boulevard as part of a buy-bust operation.
+A plainclothes officer reported that Cuenca had not stopped for routine inspection and instead rammed through the checkpoint barriers, prompting police to chase him until his tires were shot and he was cornered along West Capitol Road in Pasig.
+A stray bullet hit a Grab deliveryman, who came out in stable condition.
+Cuenca claimed he was afraid to stop for inspection at the checkpoint as the police were plainclothes.
+He was allowed to leave the police precinct at 5:00 am the next day for medical attention.
+He initially faced charges of reckless imprudence resulting in damage to property.